 Organization Ideas and Tips: What I Use to Stay Organized and implement in to my personal and business life to manage stress, finances, and overall sanity!

-In our house (and businesses) my husband and I are totally guilty of using the new year, as an excuse to start fresh.
-Perhaps it’s the OCD tendencies that I have in some areas of life, and the optimistic attitude that my husband has about the possibilities of what’s to come in the new year.
+I am totally guilty of using the new year, as an excuse to start fresh.
+Perhaps it’s the OCD tendencies that I have in some areas of life, but I’m a sucker for it.

 Usually about a week before the new year, I start gathering all of my printables, folders, binders, (cute pens too) and start planning my organization strategies come January 1st.